jxcodes/yellicode-java-extension/docs/api.md

    An optional callback function that writes the getter code.
 * setterContents: () => void

    An optional callback function that writes the setter code.
-### CSharpWriter.writePropertyBlock(property, getterContents, setterContents, options) : this
+### JavaWriter.writePropertyBlock(property, getterContents, setterContents, options) : this
 Writes a property code block using optional callback functions for writing the getter and setter contents.
 Writes a property code block using optional callback functions for writing the getter and setter contents.
 * property: Property